How to Apply/FAQs

 It will be possible to pay in two instalments; one prior to the start of the online course, and one prior to the in-person.

-As this is a brand new role on set and a new course, we don't currently have any funding partners, so there will not be any scholarships or bursaries available for the 2026 in take.
+As this is a brand new role on set we don't currently have any funding partners, so there will not be any scholarships or bursaries available for the 2026 intake.

 If you are interested in joining the course, please fill in the application form as soon as possible, so that we can meet you at the first opportunity, which will hopefully give you some time to raise any funds required.